passle/passle-sync-wordpress/README.md

 # Passle Sync for Wordpress

+> **Warning**
+>
+> There's a breaking change on the way.
+Once this change has been deployed to the Passle backend, the plugin won't auto-sync until you've updated to the latest version.

 Passle Sync is a plugin for Wordpress which syncs your [Passle](https://home.passle.net/) posts and authors into your Wordpress instance.

 Get started with the section below, or jump straight to the [API documentation](./docs/index.md).